open-policy-agent/opa/ADOPTERS.md

   Kubernetes clusters that host a mix of production and test workloads.

+* [Fugue](https://fugue.co) is a cloud security SaaS that uses OPA to classify compliance violations and security risks in AWS and Azure accounts and generate compliance reports and notifications.

 * [Intuit](https://www.intuit.com/company/) uses OPA as a validating and mutating admission controller to implement various security, multi-tenancy, and risk management policies across approximately 50